How and Where to Compost on Campus

 Colorful signage is used in retail areas to guide students and customers in sorting their waste.

 Students have an opportunity to compost the food waste from their dorm rooms using small compost bags which are handed out at each residence hall front desk.
-(They can use any small container such as a 32-oz yogurt tub to keep food waste separated.).
 The full bags can be brought to any of the existing collection carts at the loading dock or in most Res Hall main lobbies.
+UVM Recycling hires a small crew of Work Study students to collect materials from main lobby of each Res Hall.

 At Special Events